 - Old age is directly linked to negative outcomes following TBI for several reasons.
 The primary one is that doctors don't have good clinical data about the elderly and TBIs.
 This means that many doctors struggle to offer care and predict outcomes in the instance of an elderly person who has suffered TBI.

-Do Children Present the Same Symptoms of TBI as Adults?
+Do Children Show the Same Symptoms of TBI as Adults?

 Generally speaking, no.

 Children face unique risks when they're impacted by TBI (as demonstrated above).
 As stated above, one reason for this is that children don't usually display the same warning signs of TBI as adults do.